"I accepted Jesus Christ as my personal Savior at the age

 Lord.
 I was sure of it.
 Their whole life revolved around Him.

-I was born John Preston Privitt, but I was raised John Carter
+I was born with the name John Preston Privitt, but I was raised

 (Carter being my mother’s maiden name).
 I got my middle